39202276245_e3c404bc95_o.jpg

 Born and raised in the Philippines, Christina was an award-winning reporter in Manila, working at its largest television network, ABS-CBN, and the newspaper, BusinessWorld, before immigrating to the United States in April 2002.

-Soon after arriving in L.A., Christina joined KFWB News 980, where she was part of a team that received Golden Mike Awards for best primetime radio newscast in 2006 and 2008.
-She went on to become the L.A.
-City Hall beat reporter for City News Service and then covered L.A.
+Soon after arriving in L.A., Christina joined KFWB News 980, where she was a writer on the team that twice received Golden Mike Awards for best primetime radio newscast, in 2006 and 2008.
+She went on to cover L.A.
+City Hall for City News Service and L.A.
 County government for the L.A.
-Daily News, where she also wrote in-depth analyses and feature articles.
+Daily News, where she also wrote in-depth analyses and features.

-After more than 15 years in journalism, Christina joined L.A.
+After a career in journalism that spanned 15 years and two countries, Christina joined L.A.
 County government as a communications deputy to Supervisor Zev Yaroslavsky and, later, Supervisor Mark Ridley-Thomas.
 She was then recruited to oversee media and public relations for the L.A.
-County Chief Executive Office - Homeless Initiative, serving when the L.A.
-County Board of Supervisors had declared a state of emergency on homelessness.
+County Chief Executive Office - Homeless Initiative, serving while County was under a state of emergency on homelessness.

-In 2024, Christina received her first Emmy nomination from the Academy of Television Arts and Sciences for documenting Pathway Home, an L.A.
-County program that helped thousands of people in homeless encampments receive housing and services.
+Christina received her first Emmy nomination from the Academy of Television Arts and Sciences in 2024 for documenting Pathway Home, an L.A.
+County program that helped thousands of people living in homeless encampments receive housing and services.
 She received her second Emmy nomination in 2025 for showcasing an L.A.
-County program for veterans.
+County program housing military veterans experiencing homelessness.

 Christina is a graduate of the University of the Philippines and Angelicum School, and a mother of two.